ar-51/ar-51.github.io/docs/Room and Camera Setup.md

 ![oms_camera_feed](/assets/images/oms_camera_feed.png)

 ### Use the HQ (High Quality) option to view the image in full resolution
-To view the image in full resolution, open the oms and press on HQ (top right corner).
+To view the image in full resolution, open the OMS and press HQ (top right corner).
 Then, to open a camera, press on the camera icon in the bottom row.
 This will show a high-quality live feed (But low fps).